Bruce Marshall (writer)

-Lieutenant-Colonel Claude Cunningham Bruce Marshall, known as Bruce Marshall (24 June 1899 – 18 June 1987) was a prolific Scottish writer who wrote fiction and non-fiction books on a wide range of topics and genres.
+Lieutenant-Colonel Claude Cunningham Bruce Marshall (24 June 1899 – 18 June 1987) was a prolific Scottish writer who wrote fiction and non-fiction books on a wide range of topics and genres.
 His first book, A Thief in the Night came out in 1918, possibly self-published.
 His last, An Account of Capers was published posthumously in 1988, a span of 70 years.

 Life and work

 Marshall was born in Edinburgh, Scotland, the son of Claude Niven Marshall and Annie Margaret (Bruce) Marshall.
 He was educated at St. Andrews.
 He became a Roman Catholic in 1917 and remained active and interested in the faith for the rest of his life.
 He was a member and at times served as an officer in the Una Voce and the Latin Mass Society organisations.

 During World War I he initially served as a private in the Highland Light Infantry.
 He was commissioned as a second lieutenant into the Royal Irish Fusiliers in 1918 and was then moved to The 34th County of London Battalion.
 Six days before the 1918 Armistice he was seriously wounded at Bruyelles in France.
 Courageous German medical orderlies risked intense shelling to rescue him and he was taken prisoner.
 His injuries resulted in the amputation of one leg.
 He was promoted to lieutenant in 1919 and invalided out in 1920.